MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs as there's no enough cores to create an instance in the given region.
+Occurs when there's no enough cores to create an instance in the given region.

 **Resolution**